AnggaR96s/Reforestation/README.md

-## What do you get when you cross a pig and a pineapple?
-A porky pine
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.